Des Moines, Washington: Government

 Des Moines has as a council–manager form of government.

 The Des Moines Police Department is the primary law enforcement agency for the city of Des Moines, Washington.
 It employs 30 sworn officers.
-The police chief is Ken Thomas.
+The police chief will be Ted Boe, the former Chief of Burien.

 Transportation

 Des Moines is served by several regional highways: Interstate 5 to the east, which connects to Seattle and Tacoma; State Route 99, which runs along the east side; State Route 509 through downtown; and State Route 516 to Kent.

 King County Metro provides bus service from Des Moines to surrounding areas, including Burien Transit Center and Kent station.
 A park-and-ride lot at the Kent-Des Moines Road interchange has express buses to Seattle and Tacoma operated by Metro and Sound Transit Express.
 The nearest Link light rail station is Angle Lake, which is connected to downtown Des Moines by a shuttle bus that debuted in 2018.
-Sound Transit plans to open the Kent Des Moines light rail station near Highline College in 2024 or 2025 as part of a Link light rail extension to Federal Way.
+Sound Transit plans to open the Kent Des Moines light rail station near Highline College in 2026 as part of a Link light rail extension to Federal Way.

 The city government launched a passenger ferry service in August 2022 to connect Bell Harbor Marina in Downtown Seattle to Des Moines Marina.
 The two-month pilot was operated by Puget Sound Express using MV Chilkat Express, a 60-passenger catamaran.